The Reading Paradox

 Not every book deserves the same level of attention.
 Some books are worth reading slowly, with a pen in hand.
 Others are better absorbed as conversations, summaries, or selective deep-dives.

-The efficient reader doesn't read faster — they make better decisions about how to engage with each book.
+The efficient reader doesn't read faster.
+They make better decisions about how to engage with each book.
 A philosophy text might warrant a full read plus a discussion.
 A business book might be better as a summary with one chapter read closely.
 A novel you're curious about might start as a conversation to see if it's worth 15 hours.

 The point isn't to hack your way through a reading list.
 It's to build a relationship with ideas that actually lasts.
-Comprehension and retention aren't about willpower — they're about strategy.
+Comprehension and retention aren't about willpower.
+They're about strategy.

 A Few Things That Actually Help